Aerospacesmith/pxt-sparkbit/README.md

 ```

 **Paramaters**
-* Input - the input number (1-8) where the angle sensor is attached to the Spark:bit.
+* Input - the input port (1-8) where the angle sensor is connected to the Spark:bit.
 * Angle units - the units of the returned value in degrees (`0-359`) or as a percent (`0-100`).

 **Eample**